 Am I being unreasonable in expecting them to pay the change fees in this circumstance?
 I am awaiting a call back from the supervisor to discuss this issue further.
 Is there anything else I should do?

-I don’t think Knight’s request was unreasonable, but her methods left something to be desired.
+My advocacy team and I don’t think Knight’s request was unreasonable, but her methods left something to be desired.
 As far as I could tell, all communication with Beaches had taken place by phone.
 That means Beaches could deny anyone offered her anything, because there was no written proof of its initial offer.

 Here’s how it responded: